fzago-cray/liblustre/README.md

       hur = malloc(llapi_hsm_user_request_len(x, y))
     This is more flexible as the caller can reuse the hur, resetting it between calls to llapi_hsm_request.
+-   for consistency and to better reflect its role, struct hsm_copyaction_private is now struct lus_hsm_action_handle

 ### logging